 - Subscription: Select a valid Azure subscription.

-- Resource Group: Select an existing resource group or you can click on the Create new link to create a new Resource Group that you want to use here.
+- Resource Group: Select an existing resource group or click on the Create new link to create a new Resource Group you want to use here.

 - Region: Select the region or location.

 - Playbook name: Enter a unique name for your Playbook.